-We have already established that this was a most difficult season of life for David.
+This was a most difficult season of life for David.
 He was in the wilderness, on the run, as his son sought to take his life and assume the throne of Israel.

 Even in his trials and adversity David was confident of the Lord's presence in his life.
 The world, and even those he loved, may have forsaken him, but God was ever present.
 David realized that whatever the circumstance or situation, he could trust in the Lord being there for him.